alabou/bcp-006-01/docs/NMOS With H.264.md

   - [ ] string enum possible values are: "single", "multi"

-  - A Receiver declares the `parameter-sets-flow-mode` capability to indicate that it supports bitstreams using various parameter sets.
+  - A Receiver declares the `parameter_sets_flow_mode` capability to indicate that it supports bitstreams using various parameter sets.
 As each active parameter set is associated to a specific Flow, this capability indicates that a Receiver is capable of decoding an H.264 bitstream where the associated Flow changes dynamically.
 All the parameter sets comply with the `profile-level-id` parameter of the stream's associated SDP transport file.
 The parameter sets may be specified out-of-band using the `sprop-parameter-sets` attribute of an SDP transport file, in-band through the H.264 bitstream or in-and-out-of-band usign both mechanisms.

-  - [ ] A Receiver declares the `parameter-sets-flow-mode` capability to indicate that it supports bitstreams using various parameter sets.
+  - [ ] A Receiver declares the `parameter_sets_flow_mode` capability to indicate that it supports bitstreams using various parameter sets.
 As each active parameter set is associated to a specific Flow, this capability indicates that a Receiver is capable of decoding an H.265 bitstream where the associated Flow changes dynamically.
 All the parameter sets comply with the `profileid`, `level-id` and `tier-flag` parameters of the stream's associated SDP transport file.
 The parameter sets may be specified out-of-band using the `sprop-vps`, `sprop-sps` and `sprop-pps` attributes of an SDP transport file, in-band through the H.265 bitstream or in-and-out-of-band usign both mechanisms.
-  - A Receiver supporting the "multi" mode MUST also support the "single" mode and such Receiver MUST have both values "single" and "multi" in the enum Receiver Capability in order to allow Senders operating in any parameter-sets-flow-mode.
+  - A Receiver supporting the "multi" mode MUST also support the "single" mode and such Receiver MUST have both values "single" and "multi" in the enum Receiver Capability in order to allow Senders operating in any parameter_sets_flow_mode.

-- [ ] TODO: describe that a Sender always has the ability to switch active parameter sets independently of this capability (unless constrained by IS-11).
+- [ ] TODO: describe that a Sender always has the ability to switch the active parameter set independently of this capability (unless constrained by IS-11).
 A Receiver not supporting the multi-Flows capability would fail a PATCH if more than one parameter sets is provided in the SDP transport file.
-It would become inactive if the active parameter sets change during decoding.
+It would become inactive if the active parameter set change during decoding.

 - [Parameter Sets_Transport_Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#parameter-sets-transport-mode)

   - [ ] string enum possible values are: "in-band", "out-of-band", "in-and-out-of-band"

-  - A Receiver declares the `parameter-sets-transport-mode` capability to indicate that it supports bitstreams producing in-band parameter sets that update or augment the initial out-of-band parameter sets.
+  - A Receiver declares the `parameter_sets_transport_mode` capability to indicate that it supports bitstreams producing in-band parameter sets that update or augment the initial out-of-band parameter sets.
 If declaring "in-band" or "in-and-out-of-band" capabilities a Receiver SHALL be capable of decoding in-band parameter sets and behave according to its capabilities if those are not duplicate of the original out-of-band parameter sets.

- - A Receiver supporting "in-and-out-of-band" MUST also support "in-band" and "out-of-band" and SHOULD have all values "in-band", "out-of-band" and "in-and-out-of-band" in the enum Receiver Capability in order to allow Senders operating in any parameter-sets-transport-mode.
+ - A Receiver supporting "in-and-out-of-band" MUST also support "in-band" and "out-of-band" and SHOULD have all values "in-band", "out-of-band" and "in-and-out-of-band" in the enum Receiver Capability in order to allow Senders operating in any parameter_sets_transport_mode.

-- [ ] TODO: describe that a Sender always has the ability to switch active parameter sets independently of this capability (unless constrained by IS-11).
+- [ ] TODO: describe that a Sender always has the ability to switch the active parameter set independently of this capability (unless constrained by IS-11).
 A Receiver not supporting the in-band capability would become inactive if in-band parameter sets do not match the out-of-band ones.

 - [SAR Supported](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#sar-supported)
   - A Receiver supporting `aspect_ratio_idc` values that are defined as `Reserved` in Table E-1 of the [H.264][] specification indicate, such the maximum value of `aspect_ratio_idc` using this Receiver Capability.
 The `sar-supported` attribute is an integer indicating the maximum value of `aspect_ratio_idc` smaller than 255 that the Receiver understands and support (sar-understood SHOULD be assumed to match sar-supported, both being defined in RFC 6184).
 The value of this parameter is an integer in the range of 1 to sar-understood, inclusive, equal to 255.
 The value of sar-supported equal to N smaller than 255 indicates that the receiver supports all the SARs corresponding to H.264 aspect_ratio_idc values (see Table E-1 of [H.264][]) in the range from 1 to N, inclusive, without geometric distortion.
 The value of sar-supported equal to 255 indicates that the receiver supports all sample aspect ratios that are expressible using two 16-bit integer values as the numerator and denominator, i.e., those that are expressible using the H.264 aspect_ratio_idc value of 255 (Extended_SAR, see Table E-1 of [H.264][]), without geometric distortion.